What Is Rum Distilled From

 The first step in making rum is to prepare the fermentable wort.
 This mixture consists of sugar, water and yeast which are combined in a large container.
 The yeast feeds on the sugars, producing alcohol as a byproduct.
 Depending on the recipe, other ingredients such as spices or fruit may also be added to the wort.
 After all of the ingredients are combined, it is left to ferment for several days or weeks until all of the sugars have been converted into alcohol.

-See also How Does A Distillation Column Work
+See also How Much Does A Cubic Yard Of Water Weigh

 Once fermentation is complete, the liquid must be distilled to concentrate the alcohol content and remove any impurities that may have been produced during fermentation.
 This requires distilling equipment such as stills or reflux columns which are used to separate out different components of the liquid based on their boiling point.
 After distillation is complete, the resulting spirit can be diluted with water to bring down its proof before being aged in oak barrels for several months or years.